DRAGONS GET IT DONE/Warren Central mauls Bullitt Central 13-0, snapping miserable 61-game losing streak

 The Dragons brought the curtain down on a miserable 61-game losing streak, and they were a step ahead of Bullitt Central at nearly every turn.
 They gang tackled.
 They brought the heat on the quarterback.
 They seldom lost contain, near the sidelines.

 Warren Central’s defense limited Bullitt Central to 155 yards total offense.
-They didn’t always capitalize on the Cougars’ turnovers, and yes, they had three of those themselves.
+They didn’t always capitalize on the Cougars’ turnovers, and yes, they had three turnovers themselves.

 Most important, they had grit.
 Grit to set the pace.
 Grit to get it done.